Funkabwehr: Subsidiary sources

 The document gives the address and teleprint code name of WNV/FU III and goes on to state that such reports should include date, time, frequency, location, type of traffic and arm of the service asking for the report.
 It ends with an exhortation to make such reports with the least possible delay.

-This document appeared somewhat late in the day, but was in fact a re-issue of information and instructions of long standing, and it is unlikely that this obvious source of possible reports of illicit transmissions would have been neglected until the last few months of the war, but there is actually no information to show how far service operators actually provided any information of value to the Funkabwehr.
+This document appeared somewhat late in the day, but was in fact a re-issue of information and instructions of long standing.
+While it is unlikely that this obvious source of possible reports of illicit transmissions would have been neglected until the last few months of the war, there is actually no information to show how far service operators actually provided any information of value to the Funkabwehr.

 To take an example of an operation of this type, where the extent of wireless amateurs were made use of by the Funkabwehr for their purposes could is now very clear.
 Gruppenführer Ernst Sachs, Chief Security Officer of the Waffen-SS and president from 1941 to 1944 of the Deutschen Amateur-Sende-und Empfangs-Dienstes (DASD), the German Amateur Radio Service, has stated that at the beginning of the war, a number of members of the DASD were recruited by Major Schmolinske of the Abwehr into an organisation known as the Kriegs FunkVerkehr (KFV) (War Radio Traffic) for Abwehr work.
 Since it is known that the Abwehr employed a number of amateurs in its own signals network, it may be assumed with some reason that these were in the main drawn from the KFV and that this body was in part at least a field for the recruitment of Abwehr wireless operators.
 At the same time Sachs stated that at least one of its functions was to check on illicit transmitters and that after about a year it was in fact removed from the Abwehr and incorporated into the WNV/FU III.
 A few captured letters of 1941 and early 1942 showed that certain amateurs were at the time being asked by the DASD to intercept suspect transmissions.
 Amateurs were also employed for other purposes by the OKW and some of them were issued with special war transmitting licences by the WNV/FU in order to carry these out.